 Mycorrhizal-mediated Silviculture at Clement Woodlot in VT

-For my senior honor's thesis, I'm exploring how various harvest management practices (quarter-acre clear cut plots and selectively harvested plots), affect the ability for mycorrhizal communities to assist in seedling regeneration in a northern hardwood forest in Vermont.
+For my senior honor's thesis, I explored how various harvest management practices (quarter-acre clear cut plots and selectively harvested plots), affect the ability for mycorrhizal communities to assist in seedling regeneration in a northern hardwood forest in Vermont.

 In the summer of 2021, I found that AM- associating seedlings (planted in a field trial by PhD candidate Amelia Fitch) displayed higher survival at the edge of clear-cut plots rather than at the center, and that they appeared to recieve more nitrogen from mycorrhizae (measured from foliar 15N) at the edge of clear cut plots.
 Fitch also found that AM-associating trees had a significantly higher survival rate in plots with an AM mycorrhizal legacy.
 This inspired my own field experiment, which looks more granularly at how proximity to mature trees may affect seedling regeneration through resource transfer via arbuscular mycorrhizal networks.

 In the summer of 2022, I planted almost 600 sugar maple, black gum, and black cherry seedlings in selective harvest and clear cut plots, and established various levels of exclusions from mycorrhizal networks through trenching and root severing.
 I’ve collected leaf samples for nitrogen isotopes, collected soil samples for C and N content, measured the moisture and temperature of the soil in the plots, harvested some seedlings for mycorrhizal colonization and, perhaps most importantly, assessed the growth and survival of all my seedlings.